Following are the main steps you will go through to select and register for your fall semester classes.

 - Advising and Registration Process

 As a new Whitman student, you will have a Whitman College email and Network account created for you - However, you must "activate" your account before you can use it.
-The procedure is simple, but you will need your 7-digit Whitman ID number, which is located on the front of your New Student Orientation booklet.
+The procedure is simple, but you will need your 7-digit Whitman ID number, which you received via email.
 Learn more about activating your Whitman account.

 Before you can fill out your Advising Questionnaire you must activate your Whitman College email account (see above).
 As soon as possible after activating your account and completing any applicable placement tests, fill out the Advising Questionnaire which can be accessed on this webpage, and submit it electronically to us.
 You must fill out this form prior to June 15.
 Filling out this questionnaire will help us assign an adviser that is best suited to your interests.

-Before registering for classes, you'll meet one-on-one with your pre-major academic advisor to select classes and talk about requirements.
-Staff from the Registrar's Office and the Academic Resource Center (ARC) also are available to assist with registration.
+In preparation for fall registration, you’ll meet virtually one-on-one with your pre-major academic advisor to select classes and talk about requirements.
+Staff from the Registrar’s Office and the Dean of Students Office also are available to assist with registration.

-- Group Advising Session: First-year students meet with Associate Dean of Students Juli Dunn on Friday, Aug.
-30, to discuss advising, distribution requirements, registration and expectations around academic integrity.
+- Group Advising Session — First-year students will attend a virtual group advising session with Senior Associate Dean of Students Juli Dunn to discuss advising, distribution requirements, registration and expectations around academic integrity.
+Group advising is required for all first-year and transfer students.
+The sessions will run between June 2-13.
+Sign up for a session.

 A suggested course load for incoming students is 15-16 academic credits.
 You will have the first two weeks of the semester to make any additional changes to your schedule and through the sixth week to drop classes without record.

-New students will be allowed to register for up to 14 total academic credits during the Saturday registration with the option to add another course after all first-year registration appointment times are completed.
-If you choose to add this additional course, you will work with your adviser during registration and submit an Additional Course Request form at that time.
-More detailed registration instructions will be in the Advising and Registration Packet.
+New students will be allowed to register for up to 14 total academic credits, with the option to add another course after all first-year registration appointment times are completed.
+If you choose to add this additional course, you will work with your advisor during registration and submit an Additional Course Request form at that time.

-During your individual advising appointment on the Friday before classes begin, use your Proposed Schedule worksheet and Course Wish List to review the classes you are interested in taking in preparation for registration on Saturday.
+During your individual advising appointment, use your Proposed Schedule worksheet and Course Wish List to review the classes you are interested in taking in preparation for registration on Saturday.

 The staff in the Registrar’s Office is available during the summer months to provide assistance in getting answers to your questions.
 Call 509-527-5983 or email email@example.com.